Romeo Void: 1980–1982: It's a Condition, Benefactor, and mainstream success

 The sudden surge in popularity was disorienting to Iyall.
 "It was frightening: we played a college in Santa Barbara, and there were all these blond people crowding the stage, and I thought 'These are the people who hated me in high school!'
 When you grow up being 'outside' – because I wasn't white, and I was fat, and always a bit of a free thinker – it was strange.
 It was like, 'uh-oh, I must be doing something wrong – they like me!'"
 Highly successful mainstream artists like Ann Wilson and Ric Ocasek were eager to meet the band.
-Ocasek extended an invitation to collaborate at his Synchro Sound studio in Boston.
+Ocasek extended an invitation to collaborate at his Syncro Sound recording studio in Boston.
 The recording sessions in Boston resulted in the Never Say Never EP in January 1982.
 The title track became (arguably) their best-known song and has remained synonymous with the band ever since.
 The song was also featured in the 1984 romantic teen drama Reckless.
 Additionally, the success of the single directly led to 415 Records signing a deal with Columbia Records, which elevated the indie label's roster to major-label status.
 Romeo Void released their second album, entitled Benefactor, in November 1982.
 The album appeared at No. 119 on the Billboard 200.
 Benefactor was noticeably more commercial sounding than previous endeavors; the music was made more danceable and swearing was removed on the song "Never Say Never".
 The different approach in the sound resulted in comparisons to Blondie, which AllMusic writer William Ruhlmann suggested was a deliberate attempt by Columbia.
 Iyall stated that there was more pressure to write sexually laced lyrics for Benefactor: "I do like to be provocative, and I definitely have access to my sexuality, and as a topic I find it ripe, but I wasn't ever going to be a sex-pot diva, so that was kind of odd."
 She also said there was pressure to produce more singles.